 While applications are built using a variety of technologies and frameworks, there is one thing they usually have in common: the data they work with must be stored in databases.
 Dynatrace Application Performance Management (APM) has long provided multiple options for database monitoring, including deep insights into code and statements, service level visibility, connection pool monitoring, and more.
 Now, Dynatrace has gone a step further and expanded its coverage and intelligent observability into the next layer: database infrastructure.

 Managing enterprise databases with intelligent observability

 Large enterprises typically have hundreds of different types of databases in use at any given time.
-With a growing number of cloud-native applications built on containers and microservices-based architectures, the number and variety of databases become complex and difficult to manage at scale.
+With a growing number of cloud-native applications built on containers and microservices-based architectures, the number and variety of databases have become complex and difficult to manage at scale.
 Yet, most modern applications rely on proper database performance to provide users with a flawless user experience.

 In enterprise environments, DevOps and SRE teams struggle to optimize and troubleshoot databases and the applications they support at scale.
 DevOps teams are challenged to rapidly identify the root cause of issues without support from database administrators.
 SRE teams, on the other hand, struggle for a comprehensive view across their environment.
 In addition, they must often use disjointed database-specific tools to collaborate with engineers, database administrators, or application owners.

 Easily track the health and performance of database servers with AI support

 To simplify database monitoring and improve cross-team collaboration, Dynatrace released new extensions to leading databases, including Oracle and Microsoft SQL Server.